 Based on your ideas and interests, there’s also the chance to work with guest artists for one-off workshops, masterclasses and residencies.

-Previous guest artists include Bugzy Malone, Blossoms, Field Music, Jupp, Video Jam, Meklit, Kabantu and Beats & Pieces Big Band.
+Previous guest artists include Bugzy Malone, Blossoms, Field Music, Richard Jupp (Elbow), Video Jam, Meklit, Kabantu and Beats & Pieces Big Band.

-Two of our young people will be planning and producing the next live night as part of their Gold Arts Award.
-Keep your eyes peeled for the date and venue – coming soon…
+One of our young people will be planning and producing the next live night in March as part of their Gold Arts Award.
+Keep your eyes peeled for the venue announcement coming soon…

 About the Sing City team

 Phill Howley is a professional drummer, composer, producer and educator.
 Over the years he’s worked and recorded with a variety of bands and musicians, including Liz Green, Richard Barry, The Bedlam 6, Paddy Steer and most recently Manchester based ethio-trad, folk-hop band Honeyfeet.